CyberGen49/discord-chatgpt/README.md

 A Discord bot that allows users to interact with OpenAI's `gpt-3.5-turbo` large language model, which is the same one used for ChatGPT.

 ## Using the bot
 You can have a conversation with the bot by sending it a DM or pinging it in a server with a message.
-In DM's, the bot is only able to remember your previous interaction (question and answer), unlike ChatGPT, which is able to remember further back than that.
+In DMs, the bot is only able to remember your previous interaction (question and answer), unlike ChatGPT, which is able to remember much further back than that.

-Conversation history doesn't work by default in servers, but you can reply to any message in the channel with a ping to the bot, along with and another message, to use the original one as context.
+Conversation history doesn't work by default in servers, but you can reply to any message in a channel with a ping to the bot, along with another message.
+This will use the message you replied to as context.
 This works in DMs as well, if you want to re-address a message that was sent a while ago.

 ## Running the bot yourself
 1. [Download and install Node.js](https://nodejs.org/en/download/) if you don't have it